-CPRIT-funded efforts must address 1 or more of these priority populations:
+CPRIT-funded efforts must address one or more of these priority populations:

-- Underinsured and uninsured individuals - Geographically or culturally isolated populations - Medically unserved or underserved populations - Populations with low health literacy skills - Racial, ethnic, and cultural minority populations, or - Other populations with low screening rates, high incidence rates, and high mortality rates, focusing on individuals never before screened or who are significantly out of compliance with nationally recommended screening guidelines
+- Underinsured and uninsured individuals - Geographically or culturally isolated populations - Medically unserved or underserved populations - Populations with low health literacy skills - Historically underserved or underrepresented populations - Other populations with low screening rates, high incidence rates, and high mortality rates, focusing on individuals never before screened or who are significantly out of compliance with nationally recommended screening guidelines - Cancer survivors who belong to one or more of the priority populations

-2.5.
-Specific Areas of Emphasis
+2.5 Specific Areas of Emphasis

-Applications that propose dissemination of any previously funded CPRIT project delivering an evidence-based preventive service or education and outreach program that includes navigation to services that is responsive to this RFA will be considered.
+Applications will be considered that propose dissemination of successful previously funded CPRIT Prevention Program projects that delivered an evidence-based preventive service that is responsive to this RFA.
 However, CPRIT has identified the following area of emphasis for this cycle of awards:

-• Dissemination of the programs that address the unique challenges to program implementation in resource-limited settings, in particular, nonmetropolitan and medically underserved areas of the state.
+Dissemination of the programs that address the unique challenges to program implementation in resource-limited settings and populations experiencing cancer disparities.

-2.6.
-Outcome Metrics
+2.6 Outcome Metrics